chiragmali19/fitness_ui/README.md

 ## 📸 Design Inspiration

 The design for Fitness UI draws inspiration from a stunning concept found on Dribbble.
 This sleek and engaging design is crafted to provide users with a top-notch visual experience.
-Check out the original design https://dribbble.com/shots/24658939 to see where the inspiration came from.

 ## Screenshot